Andrea loves to design and plan events. She especially loves small events, garden parties, and weddings.

 To be in Tier 7 means this person isn’t actually your friend.
 Perhaps they once were, but they’re not anymore.
 You must make this distinction.
 They’re not Christmas card worthy (Tier 6 isn’t really either).

-They could deny going to your wedding and also delete you off Facebook, which is awkward.
-Why would sending a wedding invitation end in deleted social media connections?
+They could decline your invitation and also delete you off Facebook, which is awkward.
+Why would sending a wedding invitation end in cutting ties on social media?
 Who knows, but it happened to me!
-I actually wrote to them asking why they deleted me, and their reason was something about how they're eventually getting rid of all of their Facebook, that Facebook is evil, and it sounded like they were dodging their real reason.
+I actually wrote to them asking why they deleted me, and their reason was something about how they’re eventually deleting their Facebook, that Facebook is evil, and it sounded like they were dodging their real reason.
 Anyway, it was weird.

 I had to accept that my old friend wasn’t really an old friend anymore.
 They had clearly moved on for whatever reason.